oemof/exerpy/docs/api.rst

 #################

-The ExerPy package offers a flexible, Python-based solution for conducting exergy analysis on energy-conversion systems.
-It supports integration with simulation tools like Ebsilon Professional, Aspen Plus, and TESPy, allowing users to extract detailed data about components and connections.
+The ExerPy package offers a flexible, Python-based solution for conducting exergy analysis of energy-conversion systems.
+The current release supports integration with three simulation tools: Ebsilon Professional, Aspen Plus, and TESPy, and allows users to extract detailed simulation data of components and connections.
 The framework follows a structured workflow that includes data parsing, physical and chemical exergy calculations, and the generation of comprehensive exergy analysis results.

-This section provides detailed information about the Application Programming Interface (API) of the ExerPy library.
+This section provides detailed information about the Application Programming Interface (API) of ExerPy.
 The API is divided into two main modules:

 1. **Parsing and Data Preparation**
 2. **Exergy Analysis**